 Educational Plan

-The physical facilities consist of modern classrooms, occupational areas, and laboratories that are furnished with tools, machines, equipment and materials that are required to provide a thorough program of education.
-Equipment used for training in each program of education is representative of that found in industry and is selected to provide the student with the broadest educational experience possible.
-Examples of this equipment include hand and power tools, specialized testing and repairing apparatus, industrial units, and clinical devices.
-Our academic programs provide an extension of this exposure by requiring students to participate in experiential learning opportunities at off-campus locations.
+The physical facilities include modern classrooms, occupational spaces, and laboratories, all equipped with the tools, machines, equipment, and materials necessary to support a well-rounded educational program.
+The equipment used in each program reflects what is found in the industry and is selected to provide students with a comprehensive learning experience.
+This includes hand and power tools, specialized testing and repair equipment, industrial units, and clinical devices.
+Our academic programs further enhance this experience by requiring students to engage in experiential learning opportunities at off-campus locations.

-Learning opportunities are enhanced through the use of the college Resource Center which is kept current with books, periodicals, and brochures and provides students with high speed internet access.
-The Resource Center provides for the gathering of information from a variety of outside services and is a member of the Northeast Pennsylvania Library Consortium.
-In addition, close contact is maintained with institutional and industrial libraries in the areas which provide additional sources of reference information.
-Further learning comes from the use of educational videos, field trips, and presentations by business and industrial professionals.
+Learning opportunities are enhanced by the college’s Resource Center, which is regularly updated with books, periodicals, and brochures, and offers high-speed internet access to students.
+The Resource Center facilitates access to information from various external services and is a member of the Northeast Pennsylvania Library Consortium.
+Additionally, the college maintains strong connections with institutional and industrial libraries, providing further reference materials.
+Learning is also enriched through educational videos, field trips, and presentations by business and industry professionals.

-Careers in technology are constantly changing as a result of new products and developments in materials, tools, machinery, equipment, methods and techniques.
-Program Advisory Committees, comprised of representatives from business and industry, meet regularly with the faculty and administration to make suggestions on course content and program curriculua so that College programs are kept current.
+Careers in technology are continually evolving due to advancements in products, materials, tools, machinery, equipment, methods, and techniques.
+To ensure College programs stay up-to-date, Program Advisory Committees, made up of representatives from business and industry, meet regularly with faculty and administration to provide recommendations on course content and program curricula.

 Degrees Awarded

 Johnson College is approved by the Pennsylvania Department of Education and the State Board of Education to award two degrees, the Associate in Science (A.S.) degree and the Associate in Applied Science (A.A.S.) degree.
-All of the below programs of study prepare graduates for entry-level positions in their field of study.
+All programs of study prepare graduates for entry-level positions in their field of study.

 The Associate in Science (A.S.) degree is awarded to students who graduate from the following programs: